LoserCheems/LoserCheems/README.md

 # Jingze Shi

+I prefer something with more practical value rather than just a story.

 **news**: I am looking for a engineering internship in the field of LLM.
 If you have any information, don't hesitate to get in touch with me. 📧

 ### *Experience* 🐕